 In addition to the illicit drugs such as cocaine, methamphetamines, and marijuana, the DAVE unit focuses on investigating the abuse of prescription painkillers.
 The Kentucky Attorney General's Office reports more than 1000 people die in Kentucky each year from prescription drug overdose.
 As a comparison, 744 people died in motor vehicle collisions in 2012 in Kentucky.
 In February 2013, the DAVE unit expanded by one detective with the sole responsibility of investigating illegal prescription drug abuse cases.
 Detective John Tolliver's primary assignment is to investigate prescription cases and build relationships with pharmacies, physicians, and other medical professionals.
 In 2013, Det.
 Tolliver opened 123 prescription drug cases leading to 32 arrests.
+For 2014, there were 40 arrests.
 The database known as Kentucky All Schedule Prescription Electronic Reporting System (KASPER) is an important resource in identifying potential prescription drug abusers.
 The DAVE unit also has developed and implemented a "pharmacy alert system" to share information between local druggists.

 The DAVE unit also spends time educating patrol officers what to look for on the streets.
 The DAVE detectives have specialized training in drug detection and investigation, and they share that knowledge with patrol officers during training blocks.
 The topics covered include search and seizure, drug interdiction and detection, and interview and interrogation techniques.